aridjayarecipes/cutesrecipes.web.app/content/post/2307-step-by-step-guide-to-make-any-night-of-the-week-vegan-chocolate-chip-pumpkin-bread.md

 1. Allow to cool on a cooling rack for 2-3 hours, or until completely cool.

 Blend in flour, cinnamon, nutmeg, baking soda, and salt.
 Pumpkin Chocolate Chip Muffins are a delicious snack or dessert for fall.
-They&#39;re easy and simple to make, and this recipe is both vegan and gluten-free.
-I used canned pumpkin here and it worked out great, If you&#39;re super ambitious you can also cook your own pumpkin.
+They're easy and simple to make, and this recipe is both vegan and gluten-free.
+I used canned pumpkin here and it worked out great, If you're super ambitious you can also cook your own pumpkin.
 Just bake it whole until very.

 So that's going to wrap it up for this exceptional food [vegan] chocolate chip pumpkin bread recipe.
 Thank you very much for your time.
 I'm sure that you can make this at home.
 There is gonna be interesting food at home recipes coming up.
 Remember to save this page on your browser, and share it to your loved ones, colleague and friends.
 Thank you for reading.
 Go on get cooking!